 - Honoring the inherent dignity of those we serve, affirming their capabilities and fostering their hope that a better life is possible.

-- Building strong, caring communities through the integration of housing, healthcare and supportive services;
+- Building strong, caring and trauma-informed communities through the integration of housing, health care and supportive services;

-- Advocating for social equity and challenging the status quo on behalf of the individuals and families we serve;
+- Advocating for social and racial equity, inclusion and diversity, and challenging the status quo in partnership with our workforce members and those we serve;

 - Achieving excellence through continuous quality assurance, innovation and professional development; and